 Privacy Statement

-SPRICK CYCLE GmbH (hereinafter referred to as “SPRICK CYCLE”) takes your legitimate interests in data protection very seriously and observes the provisions of the European General Data Protection Regulation (GDPR), the German Telemedia Act and, where applicable, the provisions of other applicable data protection regulations.
+SPRICK CYCLE GmbH (SPRICK CYCLE) takes your legitimate data protection concerns very seriously and observes the provisions of the General Data Protection Regulation (GDPR), the Federal Data Protection Act (BDSG-new), the Telecommunications Telemedia Data Protection Act (TTDSG) and, if applicable, the provisions of other applicable data protection regulations.

 SPRICK CYCLE handles the data transmitted by you carefully and with due diligence.
 As far as data of any kind is collected, processed or used, this is always done within the scope of the applicable legal provisions or after obtaining explicit consent from you.

 Protecting the individual’s privacy on the Internet is crucial to the future of Internet-based business models and the move toward a true Internet economy.
+SPRICK CYCLE has created this privacy statement to demonstrate its firm commitment to the individual’s right to privacy.
+The following outlines SPRICK CYCLE’s personal information handling practices for this website.

 This Privacy Statement covers this website and all other sites that reference this Privacy Statement.
 Some SPRICK CYCLE entities may have their own, possibly different, privacy statements.
 We encourage you to read the privacy statements of each of the SPRICK CYCLE websites you visit.